 I am a drummer, percussionist, producer, mix engineer, UI/UX and graphic designer.
-I currently live in New Orleans, LA and work as Software Designer at Presonus Audio Electronics.
+I currently live in New Orleans, LA and work as UI/UX Lead at Presonus Audio Electronics.

 I've been performing and recording music for over 20 years.
 I graduated from Roanoke College in Salem VA in 1998 with a BA in Music.
 From there I went on to tour nationally with my group Rebus based out of Northern Virginia.
 Rebus developed in the burgeoning "Jamband" scene and shared the stage with groups like Jacob Fred Jazz Odyssey, Benevento/Russo Duo, The Slip, Fat Mama, Ulu, The Miracle Orchestra, and played festivals like High Sierra Music Festival as well as famed venues like The Wetlands Preserve in NYC.
 Performing music that was highly focused on improvisation Rebus was able to establish a nice niche in the community bridging the gap between improv and songwriting.